 We had dinner that first night at Bar Acuda, which seems to be a hot spot, in the town of Hanalei.
-We saw Ben Stiller!
 There we shared a bunch of delicious tapas and agreed it had been our best meal thus far in Hawaii.
 My kids are becoming pretty adventurous eaters which makes it so much better for me when choosing restaurants.

 The next day we had a raft tour of the Napali Coast booked.
-Unfortunately, it was canceled due to high winds.
-I knew this was risky to book in the winter, but hoped we would get lucky.
+It was canceled due to high winds.
+I knew this was risky to book in the winter but hoped we would get lucky.
 We did not.
 Rob and I had seen the Napali coast via helicopter on our honeymoon in 1998.
 (Remember, we flew to Hawaii for free on Delta) We wanted the kids to see the coast too.
-I had opted for the raft as Rob and I have already done the helicopter on Kauai, and we planned to do a helicopter on the big island.
-I also passed on the catamaran tour as there was no snorkeling or exploration of sea caves like there was with the raft.
-We had only one option.
-To return one day in the summer :-), to do the raft and the Kalalau Trail hike, which I am dying to do, but which we also skipped this trip because of the previous rainfall and dangerous conditions.
+I had opted for the raft as Rob and I have already done the helicopter on Kauai and we plan to do a helicopter on the big island.
+I also passed on the catamaran tour as there was no snorkeling or exploration of sea caves as there was with the raft.
+We had only one option- to return one day in the summer :-), to do the raft and the Kalalau Trail hike, which I am dying to do, but which we also skipped this trip because of the previous rainfall and dangerous conditions. 🙁

 With a free day ahead of us, we headed south to explore the town of Koloa and the well known Poipu Beach.
 (Rob and I stayed at the Hyatt at Poipu Beach on our honeymoon in 1998-not on points).
 We had a great lunch overlooking Poipu Beach at Brennecke’s Beachfront Restaurant.
 From there we went and checked out Spouting Horn and saw a turtle hanging on the rocks.
 Really cool!

-After riding for about 20 minutes, we left our horses and began a 20 minute moderate, but very slippery descent to a waterfall.
-Here we swam in the waterfall (check) and had a rugged, but very nice picnic lunch.
+After riding for about 20 minutes, we left our horses and began a 20 minute moderate but very slippery descent to a waterfall.
+Here we swam in the waterfall (check) and had a very rugged but very nice picnic lunch.